 Risk Assessments come in different shapes and sizes but they all do the same thing - identify, prioritize and measure cybersecurity risk.
 Industry, business strategy and regulatory requirements will determine which type of Risk Assessment you need.

-- A Plan - The output of your Risk Assessment will be a detailed plan that describes the priority and timing of all of your cybersecurity initiatives.
+A detailed plan that describes the priority and timing of all of your cybersecurity initiatives.

-- A Finish Line - Your Risk Assessment results will clearly define that amount of risk that is acceptable to your business, and how close you are to reaching that state.
+Assessment findings will clearly define that amount of risk that is acceptable to your business, and how close you are to reaching that state.

-- Confidence - Your Risk Assessment will give you, your management team, executives, auditors and regulators the confidence that you are effectively managing your risk and pursuing cybersecurity in a thoughtful, effective manner.
+Your action plan will give you, your management team, executives, auditors and regulators the confidence that you are effectively managing your risk and pursuing cybersecurity in a thoughtful, effective manner.